Treatment for Sleep Apnea and OSA in Women

-It’s a common question from those of us who are noisy at night-time.
+It’s a common question for those of us who are noisy at night time.

-If you’re desperate for a silent night and want the answer on how to rest without distributing your entire household, there are some solutions which can help you to sleep soundly.
+If you’re desperate for a silent night and want the answer on how to rest without distributing your entire household, there are some solutions that can help you to sleep soundly.

 Women and Obstructive Sleep Apnea (OSA)